otp2/nico-final/README.md

-# Nico Abuaf - Personal Portfolio Website
+# Niso Abuaf - Personal Portfolio Website

-This is a personal portfolio website for Nico Abuaf, built with [Next.js](https://nextjs.org/), TypeScript, and Tailwind CSS.
+This is a personal portfolio website for Niso Abuaf, built with [Next.js](https://nextjs.org/), TypeScript, and Tailwind CSS.
 It showcases expertise in finance and provides access to a resource library.

 ## Technologies Used